-To initiate the adventure, you need to cross an imaginary gate, beyond which the concept of time as you know will change.
+To initiate the adventure, you need to cross an imaginary gate, beyond which the concept of time as you know it will change.
 Past the portal, everything goes at a much slower pace than the one you are accustomed to in your urban environment.
 The smells become more intense, the breeze feels fresh and pure, the colours are more vivid and the connections between things appear to be more obvious.

-The small group of sun proofed faces you are travelling with, is departing!
+The small group of sun-proofed faces you are travelling with is departing!
 Your hosts are waiting.

 ON THE TRIP

 The hypnotic beat of the trot can guide you into a transcendental state, while all the pores of your skin will receptively open and pleasantly soak up the sun, which can get to 35 degrees on a hot day.
 The fruits are doing the same, avidly stocking the warmth for the cold night.